<img src="https://secure.tool3sign.com/182543.png" style="display:none;">

 Humans Still Take the Lead

-In most applications, AI collaborates with people to deliver results—it doesn’t replace them.
-AI suggests; humans decide.
-This is known as “human in the loop.”
+In most applications, AI works with people to deliver results—it doesn’t replace them.
+This is known as a “human in the loop” model: Al suggests, humans decide.

 Examples include:

-- A supply chain planner gets an alert about a potential disruption and chooses from multiple response strategies.
+• A supply chain planner receives an alert about a potential disruption and selects a response strategy.

-- A financial controller reviews anomalies flagged by AI before processing them further.
+• A financial controller investigates anomalies flagged by AI before taking further action.

 What Needs to Be in Place?

-- Cloud-ready ERP: Outdated, on-premise systems often lack the flexibility, speed, and computing power that AI demands.
-SAP is therefore fully committed to cloud solutions like SAP S/4HANA.
+• Cloud-Ready ERP: Legacy, on-premise systems often lack the flexibility, speed, and computing power that AI requires.
+SAP is prioritising cloud platforms like SAP S/4HANA to enable these capabilities.

-- Integration: For an AI agent like Joule to work effectively, systems must communicate seamlessly.
+• System Integration: For AI to deliver meaningful insights, your systems must communicate seamlessly.
 Without proper integration, AI lacks the context and cohesion needed to generate valuable insights.

 An Opportunity Not to Miss